NanoComp/meep/doc/docs/Scheme_User_Interface.md

 # Scheme User Interface
 ---

-The Scheme user interface is documented in this page.
+This page is a listing of the functions exposed by the Scheme interface.
+For a gentler introduction, see [Tutorial/Basics](Scheme_Tutorials/Basics.md).
 We do not document the Scheme language or the functions provided by [libctl](https://libctl.readthedocs.io).
-See also the [libctl User Reference](https://libctl.readthedocs.io/en/latest/Libctl_User_Reference/).

-This page is simply a compact listing of the functions exposed by the interface.
-For a gentler introduction, see [Tutorial/Basics](Scheme_Tutorials/Basics.md).
 Also, we note that this page is not a complete listing of all functions.
 In particular, because of the [SWIG wrappers](#swig-wrappers), every function in the C++ interface is accessible from Scheme, but not all of these functions are documented or intended for end users.

 See also the instructions for [parallel Meep](Parallel_Meep.md) for MPI machines.